 License Agreement-On May 28, 2015, the Company entered into a license agreement with Lonza Sales AG ("Lonza"), pursuant to which Lonza granted the Company a world-wide, non-exclusive license for certain intellectual property relating to a gene expression system for manufacturing DKN-01.
 As defined in the license agreement, the Company would be required to pay royalties to Lonza based on a percentage in the low single digits of net sales of DKN-01, if and when achieved.
-However, there can be no assurance that clinical or commercialization success will occur, and no royalties have been paid or accrued through September 30, 2021.
+However, there can be no assurance that clinical or commercialization success will occur, and no royalties have been paid or accrued through March 31, 2022.

 Legal Proceedings-At each reporting date, the Company evaluates whether or not a potential loss amount or a potential range of loss is probable and reasonably estimable under the provisions of the authoritative guidance that addresses accounting for contingencies.
 The Company expenses as incurred the costs related to its legal proceedings.
+As of the date of this report, the Company is not currently a party to any material legal proceedings.